LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \subsection{Score Mapping for Simplex Visualizations}

-For the probability simplex visualizations of 3+-level Likert scale datasets, we map the original 5-point scales to 3-point scales to enable more interpretable representations within the simplex.
+For the probability simplex visualizations of 3+-level Likert scale datasets, the original 5-point scales are mapped to 3-point scales to enable more interpretable simplex representations.
 The mapping functions $f: \{0,1,2,3,4,5\} \mapsto \{1,2,3\}$ are defined as follows:

 \textbf{TLDR mapping:}

 \textbf{MTBench mapping:}